-This power of attorney is for David Bettis Jackson, known as “Pop” Jackson, who, at age 81, arrived in Guyana in December 1974 as one of Jonestown’s earliest permanent settlers.
+The power of attorney below is for David Betts Jackson, known as “Pop” Jackson, who, at age 81, arrived in Guyana in December 1974 as one of Jonestown’s earliest permanent settlers.
 He signed the document during a visit to Georgetown a year later, in January 1976.
 He was 85 when he died in November 1978.

 The document grants to Paula Adams and Joyce Touchette the authority to represent him in “all matters, circumstances and things wherein he…may be interested.”
 The document spells out several of those interests, including buying and selling of real estate, entering into contracts, opening bank accounts, and filing lawsuits.